phil-rice/focuson/README.md

 As before they should be decoupled from each other

 # Comments
-It is just a one file app index.html.
-No server is needed
+It is just a file system served app.
+No server is needed.
+Unfortunately we need a build

 ## Why no server
 This is a training playground: I want to understand the lifecycle of the react components.
 Without a server I'm forced to do everything and not use any magic

-## What does it do
-We add a _render to hal json.
-This is the url of the component that will render the json

-## Why no promises in classmap
-laziness...
-The problem is around 'can I use the string safely.
-Async can be added when we move to having a server'

 ## What does the bash script do
 Combines the files in src into one index.html